pete-gordon/oricutron/ReadMe.txt

 bs $0c00 zc        <-- Set cycles counter to 0 and continues bs $0c00 c         <-- Continues execution (i.e. disabled breakpoint)

-Main purpose of this modifiers is to make cycle counting easier.
+The main purpose of these modifiers is to make cycle counting easier.
 If symbols are loaded, they can be used instead of absolute addresses.

 There are three ways a memory breakpoint can be triggered; when the CPU is about